ArslanShakoor/company-overtime/README.md

 To help produce test data more easily used Factory Girl

 ## Pending Features
-using the Rails 5 great feature `Action Cable` create the chat feature for employees to interact
+using the Rails 5 great feature `Action Cable` and create the chat feature for employees to interact